Bully Merle

 Responsible breeding:

-One way to reduce the number of American Bully Merles is to ensure that only dogs with a single copy of the gene are bred.
+One way to reduce the number of Bully Merles is to ensure that only dogs with a single copy of the gene are bred.
 This can help to minimize the risk of health problems associated with the merle gene, such as deafness and eye abnormalities.

 Genetic testing: